spencerlandis/zap2xml/README.md

 # zap2xml
 Docker container for zap2xml

 This is zap2xml with Environment Variables driving the configuration.
-By default it runs every 12 hours to update your EPG data from zap2it
+By default it runs every 12 hours to update your EPG data from zap2it.

+You can access the output via `0.0.0.0:80/xmltv.xml`

 ## Quick Run
-`docker run -d --name zap2xml -v /xmltvdata:/data -e USERNAME=youremail@email.com -e PASSWORD=**password** -e OPT_ARGS="-I -D" -e XMLTV_FILENAME=xmltv.xml shuaiscott/zap2xml`
+`docker run -d --name zap2xml -e USERNAME=youremail@email.com -e PASSWORD=**password** -e OPT_ARGS="-I -D" -e XMLTV_FILENAME=xmltv.xml zap2xml:latest`

 ## Environment Settings
 You can configure the following environment variables below: